Community news updates

 Noise reports can also be made to the EPA’s 24/7 Environment Line on 131 555.

 Kembla Grange odours investigation

-In March 2021, the EPA directed both Wollongong City Council and Soilco Pty Ltd to complete odour studies into the offensive odours impacting residents in Farmborough Heights and Kembla Grange.
-This important work has not been completed by the required date of 30 April 2021.
+In early 2021, the EPA directed both Wollongong City Council and Soilco Pty Ltd to complete odour studies into offensive odours impacting residents in Farmborough Heights and Kembla Grange.

-The direction to do the comprehensive odour studies was required as a new licence condition by the EPA on 4 March 2021.
+The direction for Council and Soilco to do the comprehensive odour studies was required as a new licence condition by the EPA.
 The licenses can be found on the EPA Public Register on our website.

 Any business regulated by the EPA must ensure they have adequate controls and management practices in place to prevent offensive odours from impacting surrounding neighbours.